learn-co-curriculum/flatiron-kitchen/README.md

 feel free to add these (otherwise your app will be difficult to navigate).

+**NOTE:** <em>Before anything</em>, note that when you generate models, controllers, etc, be sure to include this option, so that it skips tests (which are already included in the lab): `--no-test-framework`

 **NOTE:** Each test has a helpful comment above it!

 **HINT:** If you give a checkbox <input> a name attribute like: